Nutritional genomics is a vital component of personalized nutrition, and valuable to understand for the greatest success in your nutrition practice.

 The team found that genes only play a limited role in the processing of fats and carbs.
 For example, only half of the post-meal glucose levels and less than 30 percent of the triglyceride and insulin response could be connected to genetic influence among identical twins.
 More important factors in how the body metabolizes food seem to be sleep, exercise, stress levels, and the diversity of the gut microbiome.

 Following a personalized nutrition plan can make a big difference in helping people to live healthier lives.
-Nutrigenomics makes it possible to study the correlation between your diet and how it interacts with your genes.
-Understanding underlying factors affecting your client or patient’s symptoms and condition such as food reactions, the microbiome, mitochondrial and metabolic function, and nutrient deficiencies can help you determine the best personalized diet and nutrition plan to improve the health of the individual.
+Nutrigenetics helps you make the best recommendations for the individual based on their genes.
+And nutrigenomics makes it possible to recommend the best dietary choices to positively influence how your genes express.
+Understanding bioindividual factors affecting your client or patient’s symptoms and condition such as food reactions, the microbiome, mitochondrial and metabolic function, and nutrient deficiencies can help you determine the best personalized diet and nutrition plan to improve the health of the individual.